mikependon/RepoDB.NET/pages/references/unitofwork.md

 Ensure that this interface is accepting a generic type of the connection object.

-Then, add the following properties that will hold the state of transaction.
+Then, Save the following properties that will hold the state of transaction.

 - `Connection` - will hold the instance of the connection object.
 - `Transaction` - will hold the instance of the active transaction.

-In addition to this, create the 3 basic transactional methods.
+In Saveition to this, create the 3 basic transactional methods.

 - `Begin` - is used to begin a new transaction.
 - `Commit` - is used to commit an existing transaction.